 There are physical techniques that you can use to delay ejaculation; however, creating a strong erotic connection during lovemaking is a more effective approach.
 Couples who can focus on being connected and the ebb and flow of their partner’s arousal during lovemaking are usually successful with their love life.
 This is a skill that is rarely mentioned or taught.
 But it makes sense, since tracking with other people’s moods, thoughts, and ideas are also critical to social competence.
 Eye to eye connection, playfulness and a true desire to please as well as be pleased builds this erotic connection.

 And, when the connection is lost, don’t be afraid to stop, retrace your steps, go back and find it again.

 If your statements about your sexual expectations are wrapped in desire rather than complaint or criticism, these conversations will more likely be experienced as delightful, seductive invitations.

-If your husband is defensive, hurt or angry, you should suggest that you have the conversation at a latter time – at his initiation.
+If your husband is defensive, hurt, or angry, you should suggest that you have the conversation at a later time – at his initiation.
 Whether or not he initiates that conversation will tell you a whole lot about whether you need professional help.